Fall Protection: Arrest, Restraint, and Rescue Planning

 | Restraint | Prevents edge access | Requires correct length and anchor location |

-Harnesses and connectors should be inspected before use.
-Look for cuts, burns, chemical damage, paint contamination, missing labels, deformation, corrosion, pulled stitching, damaged buckles, and deployed shock packs.
-Equipment involved in a fall should be removed from service until evaluated according to company and manufacturer requirements.
-Storage matters too.
-Gear thrown into gang boxes with sharp tools, wet concrete residue, welding slag, or solvents can degrade before anyone notices.
+Positioning devices support a worker on a vertical surface such as rebar assembly or formwork but limit free fall to 2 feet and may still require a separate arrest system.
+Inspect harnesses and connectors before each use for cuts, burns, chemical or paint contamination, missing labels, corrosion, deformation, pulled stitching, damaged buckles, and deployed shock packs.
+Any component involved in arresting a fall is removed from service until evaluated by a competent person.
+Storage matters: gear thrown into gang boxes with sharp tools, wet concrete, welding slag, or solvents can degrade unseen.

 Rescue Planning

-- Can a lift, ladder, stair tower, or rescue kit reach the suspended worker quickly?
+- Can a lift, ladder, stair tower, or pre-staged rescue kit reach the suspended worker within minutes?

-- Who is trained and available on the shift?
+- Who on this shift is trained and available?

 - How will the worker call for help if alone or out of sight?